MileHacker Logo

 • La Trinité-sur-Mer: A vibrant port town ideal for sailing enthusiasts.

-• Belle-Île-en-Mer: A large, picturesque island can be reached by ferry.
+• Belle-Île-en-Mer: A large, picturesque island accessible by ferry.

-• Quiberon Peninsula: Offers dramatic cliffs and beautiful beaches.
+• Quiberon Peninsula: Offers spectacular cliffs and beautiful beaches.

 • Coastal paths (GR34): Explore stunning seaside landscapes on foot.